Datapolitan-Online-Tutorials/ThinkingWIthData/content.md

 + Have empathy
 --

-+ Know this isn't easy work, but is necessary
++ Know this isn't easy work, but is important

----
-exclude: true

-# Resources

 ---